atrauzzi/laravel-drydock/readme.md

 #### Linux
-You'll need to have docker compose installed.
-I suggest using pip so that you can always get the latest version.
+I suggest installing docker-compose using pip so that you can always get the latest version.

 After that, because Docker runs on Linux, consider yourself done!
 Everything happens on localhost and is ready for you to use.